darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Once again, we ask ourselves if our current design can handle the complexity we've added in this version.

-DEBO NOTE: [We need some kind of bridge here to demonstrate why (a) the answer is now, and (b) why we need 'desugaring' and 'scope analysis'.]

 * First we 'desugar' the AST, replacing some of the nodes with equivalent code that uses only simpler node types.
 (The language minus certain features is less sweet but equally nutritious.)
   CPython doesn't have this pass, though some have suggested it
   should: optimizations would be easier to express as AST rewrites than bytecode rewrites.
 (A trivial example: change `2+3` to `5`.)
-  Taibiter doesn't optimize, but it works this way because some node types are a little simpler and substantially more readable to compile to other node types than to bytecode.
+  Tailbiter doesn't optimize, but it works this way because some node types are a little simpler and substantially more readable to compile to other node types than to bytecode: we'll transform lambda expressions, function definitions, and list comprehensions into into common node types.

 * We complain if the desugared AST departs from our subset of Python.
 CPython lacks this pass, of course, and we won't examine